 Shaving Soap: The Real Man’s Way to Shave

-While many men continue to shave with cheap, canned creams, body soap, or worst of all, with nothing but water, the fact is that using a high quality shaving soap can easily help you get a closer shave and also reduce or eliminate razor burn, skin irritation and other common problems.
+While many men continue to shave with cheap, canned creams, body soap, or worst of all, with nothing but water, the fact is that using a high-quality shaving soap (e.g., Floris shave soap & Menthol shave soap) can easily help you get a closer shave.

-We’ve already discussed how a traditional wet shave can make shaving a more enjoyable experience and improve the overall results, and the only way to wet shave is by using either a classic lathering cream or a shaving soap, along with a shaving brush.
-Be sure to check out our articles on the best shaving soaps and shaving brushes so you are sure to not waste your money.
+We’ve already discussed how traditional wet shave can make shaving a more enjoyable experience and improve the overall results, and the only way to wet shave is by using either a classic lathering cream or shave soap, along with a shaving brush.

 Advantages of Using Shaving Soap

 Although we’ve already mentioned it many times, the benefits of wet shaving with soap cannot be stressed enough, as it leads to a closer shave with much less irritation.

 For instance, Wholly Kaw shave soap & Artisan shave soap have the qualities to shave without any irritation).